taehwanno/redux-user-timing/README.md

 # redux-user-timing

-> User Timing API middleware for profiling redux application
+> User Timing middleware for profiling redux application

+## Introduction

+Measuring performance is crucial for optimizing the application.
+Using with [User Timing API](https://www.html5rocks.com/en/tutorials/webperformance/usertiming/), You can inspect performance about each dispatched redux action.
+For more details, check out [Carl Vitullo's Blog: Performance Profiling a Redux App](https://medium.com/@vcarl/performance-profiling-a-redux-app-c85e67bf84ae).

 ## Installation